Updated on November 29, 2022

 How to Get Rid of Dust Mites

 Cleanliness is a key factor in controlling these mites.
-You can easily reduce the amount of mites by reducing their food source and making their habitat less attractive.
+You can easily reduce their numbers by reducing their food source (shed skin flakes, not to be confused with spilled corn flakes).
+You can also make their habitat less attractive.
 Here are some great treatments that you can do at little or no cost.

 #1 – Dust Regularly

 Using a microfiber cloth or damp cloth to wipe dust from surfaces will go a long way towards reducing the veritable buffet your house is offering.
-Avoid feather dusters or any other tool that simply pushes the dust around, as you’re not actually removing the dust.
+Avoid feather dusters or a dry cloth, both of which simply push the dust around.
+Conversely, Swiffer dusters and damp microfiber cloths are both excellent options.

 See Also: How to Get Rid of Carpet Beetles